 - a.
-Assist with traffic control as requested by the State Emergency Response Team (SERT). - b.
+Assist with traffic control. - b.
 Assist emergency responders and other authorized responders to obtain access into controlled areas. - c.
 Provide logistics for Field Hospitals set up by State Medical Assistance Teams as needed based on type and size of disaster. - d.
 Assist SMRS deployments by providing space and logistical support for receiving, storing and distributing drugs from the Strategic National Stockpile.